Bala-A87/COA-labs/Assignment 4/README.md

 In case isolcpus was not used, the executable may be run directly.

 The output is printed to the terminal.
 The program to find cache block size also writes to a file in order to make a plot using python, but these lines (9, 76, 78) may be commented out if not wanted.

+This was a team assignment and was done by <a href="https://github.com/chathur018">Chathur B</a> and myself.